AAFP Credit Application FAQ

-Review the following responses to Frequently Asked Questions regarding AAFP CME Credit System and our application process.
+Review the following responses to Frequently Asked Questions regarding AAFP CME Credit System and the application process.

 Yes.
-The AAFP conducts two types of audits:
+The AAFP conducts three types of audits:

 The AAFP has an online application process.

-The AAFP will create an application for CME providers who cannot access the online application.
-An additional $100 data entry fee is required for each application not submitted online.
+The AAFP will create an application for CME providers unable to complete an online application.
+A $195 data entry fee is required for each application not submitted online.

 Yes.
-Final approval of all CME credit rests with the Commission on Continuing Professional Development (COCPD).
+Final approval of AAFP credit rests with the Commission on Continuing Professional Development (COCPD).

-Should a CME provider wish to appeal determination of credit, a letter of intent to appeal must be submitted within 30 days after approval of credit.
+If a CME provider wishes to appeal determination of credit, a letter of intent to appeal must be submitted within 30 business days after receipt of credit determination.

-Learn more about the AAFP Credit System Appeals process.
+Learn more about the AAFP CME Credit System appeals process.

-A multi-site/date activity is where an activity is presented multiple times/dates throughout one year.
+A multi-site/date activity is when an activity is presented multiple times and/or in multiple locations throughout one year.
 The length and content of the activity remains the same.

 A CME provider is the person, institute, or organization responsible for all aspects of the CME activity.